 The proposed form also contains instructions stating the form should not be used to unilaterally terminate the contract, and that the “parties confirm the contract is terminated.”

 Why TAR opposes the proposed TREC form

 The form is confusing and will lead to more uncertainty.
-The Texas Association of REALTORS® form, which has been used successfully in Texas real estate transactions for over 20 years, is clear and consumers are better informed because of it.
+The Texas REALTORS® form, which has been used successfully in Texas real estate transactions for over 20 years, is clear and consumers are better informed because of it.